voicegain/platform/examples/voicebot-lambda-twilio-vg-rasa/README.md

 * **[AWS Lambda function](https://aws.amazon.com/lambda/)** - a single Node.js function with an API Gateway trigger (simple HTTP API type).
 * **[Voicegain STT API](https://www.voicegain.ai/api)** - we are using /asr/transcribe/async api with input via websocket stream and output via a callback.
 Callback is to the same AWS Lambda function but Voicegain callback is POST while Twilio callback is GET.
 * **[RASA](https://rasa.com/)** - dialog logic is provided by RASA NLU Dialog server which is accessible over [RestInput API](https://rasa.com/docs/rasa/connectors/your-own-website/#restinput).
+   * If you do not have a running RASA bot ready yet, you can use `lambda-echo-bot.py` to simulate a simple Echo Bot for testing
 * **[AWS S3](https://aws.amazon.com/s3/)** for storing the transcription results at each dialog turn

 Requests to RASA look as follows: